cemu-project/cemu_graphic_packs/src/XenobladeChroniclesX/Mods/readme.md

 - **Offline Squad tasks and missions**: Squad tasks and missions become available for offline play!
 When the game starts, a Squad quest is randomly selected (with "Random" preset) and the timer is stopped.
     > Other presets allow to choose a specific tasks list.  (c ) stands for collectible and (t) for Tyrant.
     > When "Random" preset is selected, you can randomly change the active mission by opening the main menu and select "Social entry" > "Select Squad" command.
+- **Field Skill Level Mod**: Can change your Mechanical, Biological, Archeaological field level.

+### Character mods
+- **Character Level**: Can change any characters current level.
+- **Character Size**: Can change any characters size, and even has some glitch size values.
+- **Change Character Name**: Can change any characters name and can rename your avatar.
+- **Unlock Character Arts**: Can unlock any or all arts and can force arts to be equiped, even multiple of the same art.

 ### Collectibles mods
 - **Catch range mod**: Increase the distance from which you catch a collectible.
    > By default, you'll get them just when you're close enough to see the blue gem (distance increased by 40.0).
 There are 3 kind of distances in the game, each with a value of "Range" and "Height": "Inner" (which means when you are at foot), "Doll" (when you have a Skell at land) and "Flight" (which I believe is when you flight, generally in a Skell).
 All values are editable in the file patches.txt.
 Also note that the rarity of items is untouched.